Giorgi-dl1/react-ecommerce-website/README.md

 ### How to start

-In order to start this endpoint, follow these steps
+In order to start this project, follow these steps

 1. start the endpoint: https://github.com/scandiweb/junior-react-endpoint
 2. install dependencies - npm install || yarn install